NikolajBjorner/ShonanArtOfSAT/program.md

 __Title__: Higher-order model checking and its similarity (?) with SAT solving.

-__Abstract__: The contribution is an introduction to higher-order model checking through the lens of SAT solving.
-I give
+__Abstract__:

-* a brief overview of how my past work on automated program verificaiton used SAT/SMT solving

-* a brief introduction to higher-order model checking (which is a "higher-order extension" of finite state model checking)
+In this talk, I first give a brief overview of how my past work on automated program verification used SAT/SMT solving.
+I then provide a briefl introduction to higher-order model checking (which is a "higher-order extension" of finite state model checking), and discuss the similarities and differences between higher-order model checking and SAT solving.

-* some similarity/difference/relationship with SAT